kanchan-kharkwal/Parking_Management_System/README.md

 ```
 npm i dotenv
 ```
-!Note: An .env file is required for configuration.
+**_NOTE:_**  An .env file is required for configuration.
 This file cannot be shared publicly but can be provided upon request.

 ### Frontend Setup